Basic Issues in Transgender Mental Health

 In some cases medication is available to “delay” puberty until the individual is old enough to decide whether or not to transition.
 This has the benefit of essentially avoiding the trauma of experiencing the physical effects of puberty in the unwanted gender.

-Early Adulthood – With emotional and financial independence some people feel free to begin to address transgendered issues at this age and look into transitioning.
+Early Adulthood – With emotional and financial independence some people feel free to begin to address transgender issues at this age and look into transitioning.
 However, some are not as free to do so, due to family and other obligations, or due to lack of information and access to services.

-Later Adulthood – Some transgendered individuals put off transitioning until later in life when they feel able to do so.
+Later Adulthood – Some transgender individuals put off transitioning until later in life when they feel able to do so.
 This can be satisfying, but can also have the disadvantage of producing a less convincing outcome.
 In addition there can be regret about having lived so long in an unwanted gender.
 Friends and family may have a harder time understanding what is happening since they knew the person for so long in their natal gender.

 In all stages – There can be isolation, hiding and secrets, which can lead to depression and anxiety.
 Transgender adults are much more likely to have suicidal thoughts, with 50% of adults reporting some suicidal ideation.
 There seem to be two paths that people take early on: either one tries to hide their inner feeling of being the wrong sex and “passes” for what looks like a boy or girl, or one is incapable of hiding and presents as either a tom-boyish girl or a feminine boy.
 Either path is fraught with problems for one’s emotional development.
 The second scenario – of presenting as gender non-conforming is known to elicit harsh responses from society.
-This is true for non-transgendered people as well and many gay men and women experience this early on.
+This is true for non-transgender people as well and many gay men and women experience this early on.

-Deciding what to do – This is a big part of the transgendered Individuals experience.
+Deciding what to do – This is a big part of the transgender Individuals experience.
 Making decisions about transitioning, what level to transition to, or whether to attempt any transition at all are complicated decisions and require time and support.
 There are fears of how one will be accepted by family (parents, partners, children, grandparents and others), friends, colleges, fellow students, church groups, etc..
-There can be anxiety about ‘passing’ or how convincing one will be to others as a man or woman (i.e. whether or not one will be “read” as transgendered).
+There can be anxiety about ‘passing’ or how convincing one will be to others as a man or woman (i.e. whether or not one will be “read” as transgender).

 There can also be the wish to not completely transition, but assume an identity as “gender queer” or “third sex”.
 All are perfectly acceptable options.
 Usually one doesn’t start at that place, so this requires some form of transitioning as well.
 At the point of decision making, many things are unknown and it can be very stressful.
 It can also be exciting and joyful to be able to act and move towards a more authentic self.